pivotal/docs-platform-automation/docs/pipelines/single-product.md

 !!! info
     Pivotal Platform Automation is based on Concourse CI.
     We recommend that you have some familiarity with Concourse before getting started.
-    If you are new to Concourse, [Concourse CI Tutorials](https://docs.pivotal.io/p-concourse/3-0/guides.html) would be a good place to start.
+    If you are new to Concourse, [Concourse CI Tutorials][concourse-tutorial] would be a good place to start.

 * Persisted datastore that can be accessed by Concourse resource (e.g. s3, gcs, minio)
 * A valid [generating-env-file][generating-env-file]: this file will contain credentials necessary to login to Ops Manager using the `om` CLI.